There are a few changes to the entry process for 2019 so be sure to review this page.

 While we expect that runners are generally honest, anyone caught trying to subvert or “game” this system may be barred from all future VHTRC events.

-The entry fee is refundable less an amount we keep.
-You will receive a refund if:
+The entry fee is refundable less an amount we keep based on the date you withdraw.

 We have taken measures to make the lottery open, transparent, and fair.
 If we need a lottery, here is how it will work.